- Acetone smoothing: A safe and easy method of 3D print finishing for smoothing out surface inconsistencies without causing structural damage.

 Acetone vapor smoothing 3D prints requires a handful of different supplies, which I’ve listed below:

 - A well-ventilated area to work that has no exposed ignition sources.

-- An acetone-proof container (a large glass vase or a tin) big enough to hold the parts you wish to polish – preferably with at least 30mm clearance in ALL directions around the object to be polished – top, bottom, and sides.
+- An acetone-proof container (a large glass vase or a tin) big enough to hold the parts you wish to polish.
+Preferably with at least 30mm clearance in ALL directions around the object to be polished.

-- A loose-fitting lid, also acetone-proof.
-If your lower container is not transparent, you may wish to use a sheet of glass as a lid – this removes the need to keep removing the lid in order to see how the polishing is progressing (and not letting the vapours escape or dust get in).
+- A loose-fitting acetone-proof lid.
+If your lower container is not transparent, you can use a sheet of glass as a lid – this removes the need to keep removing the lid in order to see how the polishing is progressing (and not letting the vapors escape or dust get in).

-- A flat, non-porous plate such as glass or metal, to raise the object being polished above any liquid acetone in the bottom of the container – This really needs to be at least 10mm above the surface of any liquid acetone in the container and much larger than the object to be polished as this reduces the chances of liquid acetone creeping up the sides and onto the object itself.
+- A flat, non-porous plate such as glass or metal, to raise the object being polished at least 10mm above any liquid acetone in the bottom of the container.

 - Some sheets of plastic-free kitchen roll to use as a ‘wick’ for the liquid acetone.